astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 ```

 > In this example, I only support a MySQL database.
 [Joomla supports](https://downloads.joomla.org/technical-requirements)[^downloads.joomla.org/technical-requirements] as well as MySQL (from 5.6) and PostgreSQL (from 11).
 If you also support both databases, you can find an implementation to check out in the [Weblinks component](https://github.com/joomla-extensions/weblinks)[^github.com/joomla-extensions/weblinks].
-How you name the [drivers](https://github.com/joomla/joomla-cms/blob/e5db43948ed703492c99fa1f932247a9f611b058/libraries/src/Installer/Installer.php#L948) is flexible. `postgresql` and `mysql` are correct, `mysqli`, `pdomysql` and `pgsql` are adapted by Joomla in the file `/libraries/src/ Installer/Installer.php`.
+How you name the [drivers](https://github.com/joomla/joomla-cms/blob/e5db43948ed703492c99fa1f932247a9f611b058/libraries/src/Installer/Installer.php#L948) is flexible. `postgresql` and `mysql` are correct. `mysqli`, `pdomysql` and `pgsql` are changed by Joomla in the file `/libraries/src/ Installer/Installer.php` if you use this.

 ##### Updates<!-- \index{database!update} -->